DXHeroes/knowledge-base-content/practices/user_stories.md

 - User stories are usually written by a Product Owner who also defines the prioritization.
 - A US is just a few sentences written in a simple language without going into detail.
-- They follow a simple template, such as: “as a <type of user>, I want <some goal> so that <some reason>”.
+- They follow a simple template, such as: "as a <type of user>, I want <some goal> so that <some reason>".
 - Work is divided into US during grooming sessions where the team estimates stories and assign story points.
 Every team member grooms every US even though they are not going to work on it.
 - A US can be written on a post-it note and stick it on a board, or created in software.
 - US have to be testable.
 Even if your US are divided into smaller US, each US has to be testable.